kevynsax/articles/how_to_setup_you_linux_server/english.md

 ###User
 Is recommended to not use root user for every operation, living only major changes to the root user.
-So we going to create a new user on this server that will have permission to clone projects on the folder `/media/sourceCode` and run docker commands.
+So we going to create a new user that will run docker commands.

 ```
 sudo useradd -m -g docker kevyn